kavyakushnoor/30days-of-Udacity/readMe.md

 Watched videos about Hedge Funds, EFTs, Mutual Funds and statistical analysis of trading data.

 ## Day 7:
-Watched lecture videos abour company valuation and CAPM for trading data analysis
+Watched lecture videos about company valuation and CAPM for trading data analysis

 ## Day 8:
 Completed video lectures about technical analysis of stocks data and dividend split